 Millions of Americans over 65, as well as some disabled individuals under the age of 65, are eligible to receive Medicare benefits.
-Sometimes that coverage can apply to care you receive in senior living.
+At times that coverage can apply to care you receive in senior living.
 This resource is a great first step towards understanding your coverage.

-While this can be a wonderful resource for seniors in need of short-term care solutions, it might not be the easiest option if you have long-term care needs.
-A great way to know how Medicare can work for your individual circumstances is to speak to a specialized representative who can give you the most reliable advice possible.
+While this can be a wonderful resource for short-term care solutions, another option may be a better fit for long-term care needs.
+A great way to know how Medicare can work for your individual circumstances is to speak to a specialized representative.

-Medicare does not cover independent living and usually doesn’t pay for assisted living expenses.
-However, it can cover certain expenses like short-term care in a skilled nursing facility, depending on your eligibility.
+Medicare can cover certain expenses like short-term care in a skilled nursing facility, depending on your eligibility.

 Medicare Part A (Hospital Insurance)